libreas/ausgabe26/03blumer/master.md

 users.
-Then, in the context of the cultural intervention project "Lausanne Jardin 2014", flower checks at free disposal were installed at the Riponne as well as other places in the city which should have been watched by the marginals (De Paola 2014).
+Then, in the context of the cultural intervention project "Lausanne Jardin 2014", flower checks at free disposal were installed at the Riponne as well as other places in the city which should have been watched after by the marginals (De Paola 2014).
 An ephemeral restaurant/bar, the "Café Grenette", was installed at the Northern end of the place, which offered, besides open and free sitting opportunities, cultural activities, such as concerts, lectures and activities for children.
 The